icon-project/icon-project.github.io/docs/transaction_signature.md

 ## Serialize

 ICON follows the JSON-RPC v2.0 protocol spec.
-A singed transaction request looks like the following:
+A signed transaction request looks like the following:

 ```json
 {